xtalpi-xic/SC-MAMBA2/README.md

 ## **Resource Data**

-Download the dataset used in the paper from the Data folder.
+Download the dataset used in the paper from the data folder.

+## **Pre-trained SC-MAMBA2 Models and Checkpoints**

+The pretrained SC-MAMBA2 model(whole-body version) is available at [Zenodo](https://doi.org/10.5281/zenodo.14404063).
+We are continuously improving and expanding our models, with larger and more advanced versions coming soon.

 ## **Finetuning SC-MAMBA2**